 Why you should focus on 2 social channels

 And to be honest, you may naturally do this, I know I naturally spend more time on twitter and instagram which means that they do grow and improve compared to my other social channels.
 But even though you may be doing this accidentally, it needs to be done purposefully.
-Otherwise you’ll just end up having all the angst and guilt about those channels which you’re kind of ignoring.
+You might be more focused on facebook and youtube, enjoying the use of services similar to what can be discovered in this Subpals review.
+This way you can focus your budget on getting more traffic to those channels.
+Otherwise, you’ll just end up having all the angst and guilt about those channels which you’re kind of ignoring and your budget will be spread so thinly that you won’t achieve much at all.
 I’m so guilty of doing a half arsed scheduled tweet every now and again and then never really checking to see whether it did anything.

 In reality, with busy schedules, attempting to have an actual life and producing proper blog content – 2 social channels makes sense.
 It’s small enough that you can have real time to actually focus on those channels and bring value to them.
 But it’s varied enough so that you don’t just get bored or complacent – it’s always nice to mix up the kind of content you are creating.